HALO DRY CAT FOOD REVIEW

 - Vegetable broth adds flavor but not proteins.

-Halo Formula is high in proteins and a good maintenance diet of a very active cat, preferably an outdoor/indoor cat, but Halo only lists 2 of 11 aminoacids cats need in the food’s analysis.
+Halo contains Methionine and Taurine which are very important amino-acids.
+This Formula is high in proteins and a good maintenance diet of a very active cat, preferably an outdoor/indoor cat, but this dry food only lists 2 of 11 amino-acids cats need in the food’s analysis.